ganastor/htpc-download-box/README.md

 Organizr can do a lot more, but that will be out of scope for this guide.
 More info is available on the project's [wiki](https://docs.organizr.app/).

 ![Organizer with added tabs](img/organizr_tab_editor_full.png)

+### Allow access to the software stack from outside the network with Tailscale.

+[Tailscale](https://tailscale.com/) is a managing tool for wireguard vpn solutions.
+It will enable access to the services running inside a closed off network to specific devices outside this network.

+In this case, Tailscale will be configured for point-to-point access from (for example an android phone).

 ## Hardware configuration